-For the six months ended June 30, 2012, potentially dilutive securities include stock options, units that are exchangeable for common stock and long-term incentive performance, or LTIP, units granted under our long-term incentive performance programs that are convertible into units and exchangeable for common stock.
-The only securities that had a dilutive effect for the six months ended June 30, 2012 and 2011 were stock options.
-We accrue dividends when they are declared.
+For the six months ended June 30, 2012, potentially dilutive securities include options to purchase shares of Simon Property common stock and units granted under our long-term incentive performance programs, or LTIP units.
+The only securities that had a dilutive effect for the six months ended June 30, 2012 and 2011 were stock options of Simon Property.
+We accrue distributions when they are declared.